-The information above should provide a thorough understanding of the key issues affecting the performance and durability of the best gas pressure washers.
+The information above should provide a thorough understanding of the key issues affecting the performance and durability of the top gas-powered pressure washers.
 However, a few questions may still remain, and answers to some of the most popular questions appear below.

 You can clean all kinds of things, from cars and trucks to driveways, decks, some types of patio furniture, vinyl siding, and brickwork.
-As long as you can adjust the pressure to the task, these cleaning machines can tackle many different surfaces.
+As long as you can adjust the pressure to the task, most powerful gas pressure washer options can tackle many different surfaces.

 Yes.
 Oil is vital for lubrication and cooling.
 Two-stroke models use an oil and gas mix.
 Four-stroke machines have a separate tank for oil.
 It’s important to follow the directions in the owner’s manual or risk damaging the machine.